didriksg/ML_methods/mnist/README.md

 99% accuracy.
 The most epochs I have tried to train with, was 100, and the model then achieved a 99.58% accuracy on the validation set, and I imagine that the model has converged on this point.

-These results are taken randomly from the testdata
+These results are taken randomly from the testdata:
 ![Results](img/random_results.PNG)
+The images picked in this image are quite average, and should be no problem for the model to predict, as seen on the results

+However, there are some examples that the model predicts wrongly.
 Of the 10000 validation images, the model predicts 47 of them wrong.

+Here are nine examples:
 ![Wron](img/wrong_results.PNG)
-Some of these are quite tricky even for a human to understand, so it is understandable that the model has some problems with these
+Some of these are quite tricky even for a human to understand, so it is understandable that the model has some problems with these.